Astana International Forum

-Overview

 History

-The Astana Economic Forum traces its roots to a proposal for a series of Eurasian integration initiatives made in a 1994 speech at Moscow State University by Kazakhstan President Nursultan Nazarbayev.
+The Astana International Forum traces its roots to a proposal for a series of Eurasian integration initiatives made in a 1994 speech at Moscow State University by Kazakhstan President Nursultan Nazarbayev.
 In June 2007, Nazarbayev suggested creating a Eurasian Club of Scientists to help with the economic integration of the Eurasian community and to develop international economic cooperation.
 The Eurasian Economic Club of Scientists Association was established on June 27, 2008, by Kazakhstan's Ministry of Economy and Budget Planning and the Economic Research Institute.
+The Forum then branched out to focus on wider global issues, first changing its name to the Global Challenges Summit and then the Astana International Forum in 2023.

 Organizers

-The Astana Economic Forum is mainly organized by the Economic Initiatives Fund of Kazakhstan, Economic Research Institute and Government of Kazakhstan including 13 Ministries, the National Bank of Kazakhstan etc. Several countries and different organizations—such as the United Nations, National Welfare Fund Samruk-Kazyna, National Management Holding Baiterek, Reinventing Bretton-Woods Committee, UN, – aid Astana economic forum in organizing the events each year.
+The Astana International Forum is mainly organized by the Economic Research Institute and several government ministries, as well as the National Bank of Kazakhstan.
+The United Nations is a strategic partner of the event, and large Kazakhstani companies are also partners, such as the National Welfare Fund Samruk-Kazyna, National Management Holding Baiterek.

 Activities

 Annual meetings

-The Astana Economic Forum is held annually in Nur-Sultan, Kazakhstan.
+The Astana International Forum is held annually in Astana, Kazakhstan.
 Its recommendations are presented each year to a G-20 Summit.